 The reason for the passing of the above special resolution is to grant the company a general authority in terms of the Companies Act for the acquisition by the company or any of its subsidiaries of securities issued by the company, which authority shall be valid until the earlier of the next AGM, or the variation or revocation of such general authority by special resolution by any subsequent general meeting of the company; provided that the general authority shall not extend beyond 15 (fifteen) months from the date of this general meeting.
 The passing of this special resolution will have the effect of authorising the company or any of its subsidiaries to acquire securities issued by the company.

 Directors’ responsibility statement

-The directors, whose names are given on pages 6 and 7 of this Notice of AGM, collectively and individually, accept full responsibility for the accuracy of the information pertaining to the above special resolution and certify that, to the best of their knowledge and belief, there are no facts that have been omitted which would make any statement false or misleading and that all reasonable enquiries to ascertain such facts have been made and that the above special resolution contains all relevant information required by law and the Listings Requirements.
+The directors, whose names are given on here of this Notice of AGM, collectively and individually, accept full responsibility for the accuracy of the information pertaining to the above special resolution and certify that to the best of their knowledge and belief there are no facts that have been omitted which would make any statement false or misleading and that all reasonable enquiries to ascertain such facts have been made and that the above special resolution contains all relevant information required by law and the Listings Requirements.

 Statement by the directors

-The Board of the company confirms that the company will not enter into a transaction to repurchase shares in terms of special resolution number 4 unless:
+The Board confirms that the company will not enter into a transaction to repurchase shares in terms of special resolution number 4 unless:

 - the company and its subsidiaries ("collectively the Group") will be able to pay their debts as they become due in the ordinary course of business for a period of 12 months after the date of the repurchase;